 Future of maritime security

 I am always keen on finding out more about new research projects.
-Anything related to security at sea or the ‘blue economy’ in sub-Saharan Africa is of interest to me.
+Anything related to security at sea or the ‘blue economy’ in sub-Saharan Africa is of interest to me, as well as relatively narrow topics such as specific research about piracy in West Africa.
+A lot of information about related issues can be found in my book on the topic, available through Palgrave Macmillan here.
 Please contact me if you have any questions or suggestions that you would like to share.